-Downtown Façade Improvement Project
+Downtown Façade Improvement Program

 In 2016 the Oskaloosa City Council and local property owners submitted a grant application to the Iowa Economic Development Authority (IEDA) for Downtown Revitalization Program Community Development Block Grant (CDBG) funding.
 The focus was to eliminate "slum and blight" in downtown Oskaloosa by completing important building facade repairs and storefront improvements while respecting historic character.
 The grant was awarded and construction began in 2017.
 The success of this first phase led to a second grant and construction phase, which began in 2019, and also a proposed third phase for 2021-2022.
 Additional information on each phase can be found below.